dianacortes003/tDNA_IS/README.md

 The repository contents include:
 - A flowchart modeling the clinical logic of the _tDNA_
 - A pseudocode version of the _tDNA_ logic
-- Java and Python implementations of the tDNA logic
+- Python implementations of the tDNA logic
 - A system integration diagram showing how the tDNA engine interfaces with hospital systems such as Electronic Health Records (EHR), Laboratory Information System (LIS), and patient portals, as well as with an international nutrition and clinical practice guidelines (CPGs) database.

 This project bridges evidence-based clinical guidelines with health IT systems, supporting scalable integration into hospital infrastructure and global data networks.
 Ideal for use by clinical informatics professionals, developers, and researchers in digital health.